Pauline Mayman

 Eve Pauline Mayman (née Vaughton; 1928–1989) was a British rally car driver who drove professionally in the male-dominated world of rallying.
-Mayman was navigator with Pat Moss during the 1962 season, along with being her own driver.
+Mayman was a navigator with Pat Moss during the 1962 season, along with being her own driver.
 Notably winning the Baden-Baden rally with Moss, in a Mini; the two also came in third in the Geneva Rally.
 In Moss's signature car, the Austin-Healey 3000, they were second in the Polish Rally and third in the Alpine and RAC Rallies.

 Mayman, in 1964, was part of a serious accident in Rally Monte Carlo.
 Her car was hit by a farmer’s truck, and she suffered a broken leg.
 The Alpine Rally was her first race after the accident where she placed thirteenth, sixth in the Touring class, and first lady, driving a Mini with Valerie Domleo.
 She also drove in the Spa-Sofia-Liège marathon rally and RAC Rally, in an MGB.

 After retiring, Pauline helped run the family autoparts business.
 She was also involved with the breeding and rescuing of Irish Wolfhounds.